redhat-cop/appdev-cop/rhel-ai-RHSCLondon25-demo/README.md

 ## Collecting Knowledge Base

-We took generic RHEL AI instructions and used Docling project to convert our Documentation.
-Docling simplifies document processing, parsing diverse formats.
+### Purpose:
+To prepare and organize knowledge and skills data in support of taxonomy development.

+### Implementation Details:

+*  Knowledge Integration:
+   The generic RHEL AI instructions were incorporated into the knowledge and skills datasets to improve training quality and contextual accuracy.

+*  Documentation Conversion:
+   The Docling framework is used to automate documentation conversion and processing.

+*  Processing Workflow:
+   Docling parses and normalizes content from multiple document formats, simplifying the overall documentation pipeline.

+*  Key Benefits:
+    - Automated document parsing and conversion
+    - Consistent data structure across formats
+    - Improved efficiency and scalability

 References: https://docling-project.github.io/docling/